John Worboys: 11 January

-A victim reports to police that she was drugged.
+A victim reported to police that she was drugged.

 Victim 11

 31 January

 A 31-year-old advertising director was collected by Worboys outside a nightclub in Soho, attempting to go to Herne Hill.
-She drank the champagne that was offered and remembers Worboys assaulting her.
+She drank the 'champagne' that was offered and remembers Worboys assaulting her.

 Victim 12

 5 February

 After her first night out after her baby was born, a new mother was returning to her home address with a friend in Worboys' taxi, with the friend telling Worboys that she was on maternity leave.
 Worboys offered a drink, which was accepted by the mother, however, this left her feeling drowsy.
 She was discovered by her fiancé at their home address, slumped by the toilet, unable to move her legs.
 It is believed she was raped by Worboys.

 Victim 13

 14 February

-A 30-year-old journalist took Worboys' cab with a friend from outside of a central London restaurant and was given a drink by him.
+A 30-year-old journalist took Worboys' cab with a friend from outside a central London restaurant and was given a drink by him.
 She pretended to sip the drink, having noticed fizzing and a piece of foil in the glass.
 Worboys asked the woman if, for £5,000, she would perform a sex act.
 The woman contacted police after Worboys was later arrested.